daneasterman/netlify-cms/src/pages/blog/2018-07-12-how-to-get-started-with-machine-learning-and-data-science-analysis-using-python.md

 ---
 templateKey: blog-post
 title: >-
-  How to get started with machine learning and data science using Python?
+  How to get started with Machine Learning and Data Science using Python?
 date: '2018-07-12T19:00:31+01:00'
 tags: